What Is a Noun Clause?

-In the sentence above, the noun clause whomever they want to be is the subject complement of the linking verb become.
+In the sentence above, the noun clause 'whomever you want to be' is the subject complement of the linking verb become.

 The problem is

 Appositives are words, phrases, or clauses that describe or modify another word, phrase, or clause.
-Typically nouns and noun phrases have this rule, but noun clauses also perform this grammatical function.
+Typically nouns and noun phrases function as appositives, but noun clauses can also perform this grammatical function.